 Kings Cross is rich in history and has been through many ups and downs.
 It was opened during the height of the industrial era but the disastrous impacts of the two World Wars left the railway station almost abandoned as freight fell into decline during this turmoil time.
 This impacted the once industrial surroundings in a disastrous manner and in 1980's Kings Cross became well known as a red light district.
 But with the changing times, Kings Cross has once again established itself as one of the up and coming trendy neighborhoods of London.

-London is no different from any other major city, as such it isn’t easy to stumble upon a lot of greenery amid this urban concrete jungle.
-But London is not without its green spaces and Kings Cross St. Pancras has quite a few within its vicinity.
+London is no different from any other major city, as such it isn't easy to stumble upon a lot of greenery amid this urban concrete jungle.
+But London is not without its green spaces and Kings Cross Kings Cross left Luggage has quite a few within its vicinity.

 Granary square is home to more than 1000 choreographed dancing water fountains, where you can dip your toes or just splash around during the summer or any other day of the year.